 - Other important characters

 All minor characters, or at least most of them, should get a minor character sheet.

 Each major character sheet also has a place for you to set the Myers-Briggs Personality Indicator’s value.
-This value describes your character’s overall personality traits, based on a survey you must fill in as your character.
+Based on a survey you must fill in as your character, this value describes your character’s overall personality traits.
 So, answer all questions the same way your character would answer them, and you will get their indicator.
 If you want to learn more about this technique, read my blog post on creating memorable characters.

 You can’t have a novel outline without a lot more details about your characters.
 For me, it’s always important to know a lot about my characters before I throw them into action.
 Most of the time, the reader will never get this information.
 But it’s important for me to know because it allows me to develop that character and understand how they would react in different situations.
 For this, I am using a simple tree-like genealogy chart.
 With it, I can take one character’s family history all the way to their great-grandparents.

 I know it’s a kind of unilateral and simplistic view of life.
 In reality, people divorce and die and remarry and run away and kill each other.
 But here, with this genealogy tree, I am just trying to get a snapshot of my character’s family history at some point in time.

 Feel free to delete this if you don’t use it or duplicate it for more characters.
 I usually like to create one for my protagonist, antagonist, and sidekicks.
 It makes my characters feel more realistic and gives them their own history.

 To use this, simply fill in each person’s name, their place and date of birth, their place and date of marriage, if any, and their place and date of death.
 On the right side, the sheet calculates each person’s age (as relative to the Present Date you set in the Dashboard), and the person’s age at death, if applicable.
 For characters who are dead already, the Age can be interpreted as: how old would this person be if they were still alive today.